kokkos/kokkos-comm/docs/getting_started/setup.rst

       - 2+

-KokkosComm will attempt to support the `same systems and toolchains as Kokkos <https://kokkos.org/kokkos-core-wiki/requirements.html>`_.
+Kokkos Comm will attempt to support the `same systems and toolchains as Kokkos <https://kokkos.org/kokkos-core-wiki/get-started/requirements.html>`_.

 Installation